Donald Trump Reportedly Aided By ‘National Enquirer’ Against Allegation He Raped Teen At Jeffrey Epstein Party

 “After we received numerous death threats and my law firm’s website and emails were hacked, she did not want to go forward,” she added.

 As for Epstein, he was known to have vast connections to the rich and powerful that he used to avoid capture.
-According to former Palm Beach County Deputy Sheriff John Mark Dougan, the sex offender used blackmail tapes to influence intelligence agencies.
+According to former Palm Beach County deputy sheriff John Mark Dougan, the sex offender used blackmail tapes to influence intelligence agencies.